kahise1/ethics_fall2025/_pages/about.md

 About Me
 ---
-My name is [First Last].
-I’m a [Computer Science] student in the [Mathematics, Statistics, and Computer Science Department](https://wp.stolaf.edu/mscs/) at St. Olaf College.
-I'm earning my [B.S] in [majors].
+My name is Luvinga kahise.
+I’m a Computer Science student in the Mathematics, Statistics, and Computer Science Department(https://wp.stolaf.edu/mscs/) at St. Olaf College.
+I'm earning my B.A in Computer Science and Quantitative Economics.
 You can also talk about internships you've had [if applicable]

 Research
 ---